muhyidean/waa-nov-2022-final-project/README.md

 * Use Java and Spring Boot framework for the backend project.
 * Use React framework for the frontend project.
 * Use n-tier software architecture model.
-* PostgreSQL is recommended as a Relational Database system.
 * Populate your database with dummy data using `data.sql`.
 	* Prepare your dummy data for testing and presentation.